kolakek/pimi-widget/README.md

 ### Troubleshooting

-If weather information does not appear, you can find debug information by tapping the **Debug information** field in the widget configuration.
-Try the following actions based on the displayed status:
+You can find debug information by tapping the **Build number** three times in the widget settings and checking the **Last work status**.
+The following are the typical statuses and their meanings:

+- **RecentDataServed:** The widget was updated with recent weather information.
+No new weather data needed to be downloaded.

+- **FreshDataFetched:** The widget was updated with recent weather information.
+New weather data was successfully downloaded.

+- **StaleDataServed:** The widget was unable to fetch new weather data for more than 90 minutes because the internet was unavailable.
+It will continue updating using the available forecast data until the internet becomes available again.

+- **RecoveryEnqueued:** The widget was unable to fetch new weather data for more than 6 hours because the internet was unavailable.
+The weather display has been disabled.
+The background service has switched to recovery mode and will attempt to fetch new weather data as soon as the internet becomes available again.

+- **InternetFailed:** The internet was unavailable during the recovery run.
+Please ensure that your device is connected to the internet.

-- **Location FAILED:** The widget could not retrieve your location.
-Ensure that location services are enabled on your device.
+- **LocationUnavailableException:** The widget could not retrieve your location.
+Please ensure that location services are enabled on your device.
 See the Location Access section above.

-- **Location FAILED & Weather FAILED:** The widget failed to retrieve your location and thus, was not able to obtain weather data.
-Ensure that location services are enabled.
-Refer to the Location Access section above.

-- **Location SUCCESS & Weather FAILED:** The widget retrieved your location but could not reach the weather provider.
-Ensure that your device is connected to the internet.

-- **Worker ENQUEUED or RUNNING:** The background service for updating the widget is running correctly.
-If a different status appears, try re-enabling the weather service in the widget configuration.

 ## Donations